 There are numerous small yet inconsiderate mistakes you can do while working remotely whether that’s not coming on time for a meeting, having sound related distractions when someone else is talking, eating on a video call or having your video off when being addressed are just a few.

-The technology being difficult is an excuse that does not suffice anymore, it is for you to ensure you log into a meeting 3-4 minutes before and check that your connection is not weak- preferably employ a VPN.
+The technology being difficult is an excuse that does not suffice anymore, it is for you to ensure you log into a meeting 3-4 minutes before and check that your connection is not weak- preferably employ an anonymous VPN.

 To avoid sound disturbances, mute your audio when you aren’t speaking to evade from the ear-splitting baby cries, blaring dog barks and even your roaring sneezes.
 It is impolite to not have the camera on when the other person has it on and is speaking to you, avoid doing anything else like checking your phone or eating to evade coming off as discourteous.